 bisto

-1. Slice the potatoes into small chunks and boil on high until they're easy to pierce through with a fork.2.
-While you're waiting for the potatoes, brown the ground beef in a pan on medium high.
-When that's almost done add the onion and garlic and continue to cook until the onions are transluscent.
+1. Slice the potatoes into small chunks and boil on high until they're easy to pierce through with a fork.

 3. Mash the potatoes adding butter and milk to your personal taste and consistency.
 Now I mash my potatoes with this thingy: